 This is an easy way for mom to keep track of who sent which gifts too.
 Online registries like BuyBuyBaby, Amazon and Target come equipped with a thank you note tracker, letting mom know who gifted which present and where to mail a thank you note.

-While you probably won’t be able to do this for all your guests, as the host we think it would be fun to have some treats delivered to mom-to-be’s home during the time of the shower.
-Many restaurants are still offering to deliver food for little or no fee through services like GrubHub or DoorDash.
-Surprise mom-to-be with a breakfast spread and coffee from Panera, her favorite meal from Chick-fil-a or with something sweet from a local bakery like Nothing Bundt Cakes.
+While you probably won’t be able to do this for all your guests, we think it would be fun to have some treats delivered to mom-to-be’s home during the time of the shower.
+Many restaurants deliver food for through services like GrubHub or DoorDash.
+Surprise mom-to-be with a breakfast spread and coffee from Panera, her favorite meal from Chick-fil-a or with something sweet from a local bakery.

 You can also send a cute care package to mom before the shower begins.
-Either drop a box in the mail or drop a basket off at her door that includes some fun accessories for her big day.
+Drop a box in the mail or leave a basket at her front door that includes some fun accessories for her big day.
 A mom-to-be sash or pin, crown or cute new maternity top or dress she could wear to the shower would be fun to include.

 For more baby shower ideas, check out these posts from our GiveIt Blog.
 So many can easily be translated to an online platform!
 If you’re a mom-to-be, still adding to your registry, we have some awesome tips and ideas for you as well.